pahad2000/Projects/README.md

 # Projects
-Implementation of a simple UNIX-based shell in C
+Implementation of a simple shell in C